-MOTHER TRIM EDITOR TOOLS
+OTHER TRIM EDITOR TOOLS

 The four SNAPSHOT buttons allow you to store and recall four different arrangements of the Clips in the Trim Editor, so you can compare different attempts at an edit.
 Click once to take a snapshot, and the button will turn blue to show it has a snap stored.
 After making adjustments, click on the button again to return the Trim Editor to the stored snap.
 The button of the displayed snap will turn red.
-To overwrite a button with a new snap, hold Ctrl. while clicking on it.
+To overwrite a button with a new snap, hold SHIFT and CTRL together while clicking on it.